bhagyabanghadai/MemVra/README.md

 ## Production Notes
 - Configure DB via environment variables
 - Do not use the dev default secret key in production
+ - Database integrity: a unique constraint prevents duplicate facts per `(content, source_id, recorded_by)`.
+Migrations apply this automatically (`V2__Add_unique_fact_constraint.sql`).
+ - Security startup checks log errors if a weak/default secret is used or API key is enabled without a value.
+ - Authentication & rate limiting: When enabled, API key auth guards endpoints; write operations are rate-limited with `429` and `Retry-After` guidance.
+ - Logging: default app log level is `INFO`.
  - Plan improvements: authentication, rate limiting, metrics, structured logging, freshness metadata